aws-observability/aws-otel-test-framework/docs/get-performance-model.md

 cd aws-otel-collector && make package-rpm
 ```

 ## Step 3.
+Temporarily Change the otconfig to the real endpoint in your testcase.

+In this step, you need to modify the otconfig which is defined in your testcase folder `aws-otel-test-framework/terraform/testcases/{{testcase name}}/otconfig.tpl`, so that the exporter sends data to the real endpoint.

+1. remove the mocked endpoint config.
+2. add any required config to your exporter, for example, the apikey or credentials.

+## Step 4.
 Run the performance test and get the performance model.

 You are going to run three rounds of the test, each takes one hour, performance model is presented as a file `output/performance.json` after each round.

 1. Run on rate 100 tps